3-Hour Publishing Seminar: Art of the Query, Tuesday, March 12th, 2024

 "I will be forever indebted to my brilliant editor Emma Brodie who took a lot of unbridled passion for the former Soviet Union and shaped it into a narrative.
 This book would not have been possible without her generous guidance, patience, kindness, and vision, and throughout the process she has been a snake charmer, coaxing out the best that I am capable of."-Audrey Murray, author of OPEN MIC NIGHT IN MOSCOW

-"I attended The Art of the Query with a few fellow Wing writers and we LOVED it!
+"I attended The Art of the Query and we LOVED it!
 It was quick, VERY informative, and super helpful!
 We all came out of the event ready to sharpen our pencils and get started to writing query letters.
 It incorporated a quick, simple presentation that went deep and provided insider info that I could never find online.
 When I say it went deep, I typed up 15 pages of notes!
 I'd love to shout out to Emma Brodie for leading it—she was fabulous!!"-Anastasia Q.

 "I learned infinitely more about querying in those two hours than I had in months spent Googling the subject.
 Prior to last night, my query letters felt a little like disheartening stabs in the dark, but Emma's tips made so much sense—and made me realize all the things I was doing wrong.
 Now I'm actually excited to start querying again!"--Mikki B.